-More and more companies are relying on effective performance management in order to promote the personal development of their employees as well as developing the full potential of their business.
-That’s why today we’ve invited a very special guest to our Berlin office today.
+More and more companies are relying on effective performance management to promote the personal development of their employees as well as developing the full potential of their business.
+That’s why we’ve invited a very special guest to our Berlin office today.

 Bea Pönisch is Senior Learning & Development Manager at finleap connect GmbH, where she deals with all strategic issues related to learning and development.
-She also works as a lecturer for HR management at the Euro FH and has a long career among various companies in the HR sector such as Volkswagen Coaching GmbH.
+She also works as a lecturer for HR management at the Euro FH and has extensive HR experience in various companies such as Volkswagen Coaching GmbH.

-➡️➡️ We are always happy to hear interesting insights from HR experts and professionals in the relevant fields.
-Simply write an email to our marketing director Rubén Medina via email@example.com. ⬅️⬅️️️
+We're always happy to gain interesting insights from HR experts and professionals in the relevant fields.
+Simply write an email to our marketing director Rubén Medina via firstname.lastname@example.org.

-When did you implement the Performance appraisal program in your company?
-Why and which departments affected this new initiative?
+When did you implement the performance appraisal programme in your company?

-Regular and high quality feedback is one of the main instruments to increase performance within an organization.
-Creating a culture in which everyone provides constructive feedback and appreciation to everyone at all times is important in order to continuously develop the entire organisation and to get the most potential.
-To achieve this, standards and processes must be defined and the right organisation and structures established to ensure that the goal of performance improvement is achieved.
-Of course there are companies that manage without predefined processes, but in my experience this becomes more and more difficult as the number of employees increases.
+Regular and high-quality feedback is one of the main instruments for increasing performance within an organisation.
+Creating a culture in which everyone receives ongoing constructive feedback and appreciation is important in order to continuously develop the entire organisation and reach maximum potential.
+To achieve this, standards and processes must be defined, and the right organisation and structures established, to ensure the goal of performance improvement is achieved.
+Some companies manage without predefined processes, but in my experience, this becomes more and more difficult as the number of employees increases.

 Why is the implementation of a performance management system important?

-Setting up an appropriate system is perfect to define any performance expectations that are placed on each individual.
-This ensures transparency, equal treatment, employee motivation and retention and forms a basis for further HR relevant decisions.
-The company can thus regulate performance in a targeted manner, identify development opportunities and obtain an overall view of the available potential of the entire organisation.
-In addition, a high quality PMS offers the possibility to efficiently achieve various performance goals and gives employees the basis to actively shape their own development.
+Setting up an appropriate system is ideal to define any performance expectations that are placed on each individual.
+This ensures transparency, equal treatment, employee motivation and retention and forms a basis for further HR-related decisions.
+The company can then regulate performance in a targeted manner, identify development opportunities and obtain an overall view of the potential available in the entire organisation.
+In addition, a high-quality PMS enables us to efficiently achieve a performance goals and gives employees the basis to actively shape their own development.

 How should you plan and organise the process and how did you approach this?

 The responsibility for setting up and implementing a performance management system is usually done by HR managers.
-HR departments have the necessary experience and skills to develop appropriate systems in regards to the individual organisation.
+HR departments have the necessary experience and skills to develop appropriate systems for individual organisations.
 To ensure successful implementation, company representatives should be convinced of the benefits and act as drivers of the project.
-It is then the main function of a human resources department to define the objectives of the performance management system together with the management.
+It is then the main function of a human resources department to define the objectives of the performance management system together with management.

-Based on target definition, HR departments create a project plan that contains individual steps amongst the necessary resources and responsibilities.
-This has to be done in coordination with the management, so that the HR managers are able to design the implementation largely independently.
-During the implementation phase, a so-called Sounding Board can be used (participants consists of representatives of management, executives and employees) to provide regular information on the course of the project and receive appropriate feedback so that changes can be made if necessary.
+Based on the target defined, HR departments create a project plan that involves individual steps for the necessary resources and responsibilities required.
+This has to be done in coordination withmanagement, so that HR managers are able to design the implementation almost independently.
+During the implementation phase, a so-called Sounding Board can be used (participants consists of management, executives and employee representatives) to provide regular updates throughout the project and receive appropriate feedback so that changes can be made if necessary.

 How do you define a successful introduction of a performance management system?